kantarcise/Low-Noise-Amplifier-Design/README.md

 ## Simulation

 After completing the design; we move on to the simulation, to evaluate our calculations for our low noise amplifier.

+Advanced Design System 2016 is the software of choice for this project.
+However; any electronic design automation software could've been used.
+With it's simplicity and accessibility; **"ADS 2016"** is just a nice choice.

 ## Results & Future Work